-• Trade Secret texture artist Kim Mann (2011 Game Art and Animation alumnus) incorporates a cool art style using a model with a "skin" over it that gives skin color, the shirt color and the texture of the skin and the fabric.
-It helps to bring the game to life. • Puzzle designer Giovanni Gonzales (2011 Game Design alumnus) made a giant gear maze and a light puzzle in a generator room.
-CHALLENGES Just about everyone knows the chicken-andthe-egg question about which came first.
-In gaming, publishers will hire you only if you have experience.
-But how do you get experience if no one will hire you?
-It's frustrating.
-But there is a way around this dilemma.
+- A z-axis mechanism allows players to traverse 2D plane. - Trade Secret texture artist Kim Mann (2011 Game Art and Animation alumnus) incorporates a cool art style using a model with a "skin" over it that gives skin color, the shirt color and the texture of the skin and the fabric.
+It helps to bring the game to life. light puzzle in a generator room.

+a 3D environment while keeping the game in a • Puzzle designer Giovanni Gonzales (2011 Game Design alumnus) made a giant gear maze and a the-egg question about which came first.
+In gaming, publishers will hire you only if you have the two-dimensional view will "rotate," changing experience.
+But how do you get experience if no one will hire you? this dilemma.
 You get experience at school, but not just any school.
 Just ask Dennis Pishik, a UAT double major (Game Design & Game Programming alumnus).
-The point is really to have a finished product to show a potential employer and say 'I can start something and finish it to completion,'" says Dennis.
+"The point is really to have a finished product to show a potential employer and say 'I can start something and finish it to completion," says Armageddon, when the planet's surface was • A tinkering system allows players to craft Dennis.
 He was the quality assurance lead and level designer for Trade Secret.
 He adds about being at GDC: "People were coming over and playing our game.
 We got mostly positive feedback.
-People were saying things like, Make this more responsive.'
+People were saying things like, 'Make this more responsive.'
 'Move this over there.'"
 Marketing at the GDC is important.
 Doing it well will help; doing it half way will hinder your efforts to get the attention of industry leaders.